Zinosine Tablets

 • Decreases Gut Inflammation

-• Strengthens the Stomach Mucosa
+• Strengthens The Stomach Mucosa

 • Help Maintain the Integrity of the Protective Gastric Mucosal Lining by Supporting Healthy Mucus Secretion